jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 bool GetProductsIsSupported { get; }
 ```

 Then when for instance running price updates, you can simply skip the systems that do not support it.
 Possibly a different mechanism is used for keeping prices up-to-date, possibly there is another reason why price updates are irrelevant.
 It does not matter.
-The `IsSupported` booleans keeps complexity at bay, better than a large number of `interfaces` to all handle separately.
+The `IsSupported` booleans keeps complexity at bay, instead of the confusion that comes, handling a large number of `interfaces`.

 ### Facade

-A [`Facade`](patterns.md#facade) is an `interface` behind which a lot of other `interfaces` and `classes` are used, with the goal of simplifying working with these systems.
+A [`Facade`](patterns.md#facade) is an `interface` behind which a lot of other `interfaces` and `classes` are used.
+Its goal is to simplify working with these systems.

 This concept is used in this [architecture](#index.md) to give a service an even simpler `interface` than the underlying business.
 It may hide interactions with multiple systems, and hide infrastructural setup.

 ### Hidden Infrastructure

 Not so much a pattern, but a difference in handling infrastructure setup between a possible [application architecture](introduction.md#application-architecture-vs-service-architecture) and this kind of service architecture.

 In the [application architecture](introduction.md#application-architecture-vs-service-architecture) the [infrastructural context](layers.md#infrastructure) may be determined by the top-level project and passed down to the deeper layers as for instance [`Repository interfaces`](patterns.md#repository) or `interfaces` on [security](aspects.md#security).

 While in the *service architecture* the [infrastructural context](layers.md#infrastructure) might be determined by the bottom-level project.
 At least in the case of multi-dispatch this seems necessary.
 A bottom-level project, for instance `JJ.Services.Ordering.Email` does not expose that there will be `SMTP` server setup.
 You cannot see that from the constructor or the `interface`.
 The service would handle all of that internally.

 ### Tag Model

 The [`Canonical`](#canonical-model) model should focus on data, that plays a logical role in your company.
 But another system may need data that is not relevant to you.
-To avoid cluttering the [`Canonical`](#canonical-model) model with unnecessary data structurings, you could use `Tag` collections.
-You might use those `Tags` in domain models too, to add data, that none of your own business concerns itself with.
+To avoid cluttering the [`Canonical`](#canonical-model) model with unnecessary data structure, you could use `Tag` collections.
+You might use those `Tags` to domain models too, to add data, that none of your own business concerns itself with.
 But this data can still be sent along to another system, when *it* needs it.

 Here are some examples for `Tag` models: